davidhewitt/shebang-language-associator/README.md

 ## Extension Settings

+### `shebang.assocations`

-This extension only has one setting, which is the patterns to associate to given languages.
+The patterns to associate to given languages.
 For example:

 ```json
 "shebang.associations": [